aaachen/aaachen.github.io/content/notes/Obsidian tips & tricks.md

 [^1]: a folder on your local file system where Obsidian stores your notes, attachments, and configuration files

 > [!warning]-
-> It contains a fair bit of scripts, which is bit of an indulgent hobby of mine to customize from time to time.
+> It contains a fair bit of scripts, which is a small indulgent hobby of mine to customize from time to time.
 Use at your own risk.
 >
 > Obsidian ultimately is just a writing tool; these are for fun things I experiment with and will likely be simplified as my own use evolves.